agoat-io/agoat-vendor-v2/README.md

 ## 📄 License

-MIT License - see LICENSE file for details
+This project is part of the AGoat Publisher ecosystem.

 ## 🆘 Support

 For issues and questions:

-1. Check the troubleshooting section
+1. Check the existing documentation
-2. Review the logs
+2. Review the AGoat Publisher API documentation
-3. Create an issue with detailed information
+3. Create an issue in the repository

 ---

-**AGoat Publisher** - Modern blog publishing with microfrontend architecture
+**Built with ❤️ using Go, Hotwire, and Liquid templates**